 Determination of Actual Value.
 Each county assessor in the State annually conducts appraisals in order to determine, on the basis of statutorily specified approaches, the statutory "actual" value of all taxable property within the county as of January 1st.
 The statutory actual value of a property is not intended to represent current market value, but, with certain exceptions, is determined by the county assessor utilizing a "level of value" ascertained for each two-year reassessment cycle from manuals and associated data published by the State Property Tax Administrator for the statutorily-defined period preceding the assessment date.
 The statutory actual value is based on the "level of value" for the period one and one-half years immediately prior to the July 1st preceding the beginning of the two-year reassessment cycle (adjusted to the final day of the data-gathering period).
 The one and one-half year period used to determine the level of value advances two years with the start of each reassessment cycle.
-For the 2017 and 2018 tax levy years (2018 and 2019 tax collection years), the level of value for the determination of statutory "actual" value was as of July 1, 2016, based on the period of January 1, 2015 to June 30, 2016, and for the 2019 and 2020 tax levy years (2020 and 2021 tax collection years), the level of value for the determination of statutory "actual" value is as of July 1, 2018, based on the period of January 1, 2017 to June 30, 2018.
+For the 2019 and 2020 tax levy years (2020 and 2021 tax collection years), the level of value for the determination of statutory "actual" value is as of July 1, 2018, based on the period of January 1, 2017 to June 30, 2018, and for the 2021 and 2022 tax levy years (2021 and 2022 tax collection years), the level of value for the determination of statutory "actual" value is as of July 1, 2018, based on the period of January 1, 2017 to June 30, 2018, and for the 2021 and 2022 tax levy years (2021 and 2022 tax collection years), the level of value for the determination of statutory "actual" value is as of July 1, 2018, based on the period of January 1, 2017 to June 30, 2018, and for the 2021 and 2022 tax levy years (2021 and 2022 tax collection years), the level of value for the determination of statutory "actual" value is as of July 1, 2020, based on the period of January 1, 2019 to June 30, 2020.